dougives/stringobf/README.md

 Chained strings are decoded by performing the process in reverse.

 This method of encoding can be used to obfuscate strings in a manner which requires sequential evaluation to decode.
 Multiple printable strings can be encoded by appending a null byte (c-style), delimiting each string.

+Characters can be encoded into blocks of varying length, but some higher level method would be required to encode the length of a string.